Feldherren/PTU-data-extractor/README.md

 De╦Üant should be Defiant

+Con╦Øned should be Confined

+Generally doesn't like lower-case Fs

 ####Other notes (1.05 Plus)

 Empoleon has 'Omnivore' misspelled as 'Ominvore', and has a period following it, unlike most Diet sections.